npr/metalogger/README.md

 ```

 The `util` logging bridge relies on the built-in node `util`; for any other
-logging type, you must the underlying logger manually; metalogger does not
+logging type, you must install the underlying logger manually.
+Metalogger
-require these unless you specify them.
+does not require these unless you specify them.

 ```bash
 > npm install --save ain2